Lottery System 2/31: A Probability Study

 A ticket equivalent to one play costs only 10 pesos.
 If you play for two combinations, you pay 20 pesos.
 The price remains the same whether you are waging for a straight or jumbled (rambolito) play.
 You can, however, double or even triple your wage for a single play.
 For example, you can wage 20 pesos for a 12–21 number ticket.
 If you win straight, you win times 2 of the 4000-peso prize.

-How many possible combinations can be formed for a lottery 2/31 such as EZ2 Lotto?
+How many possible combinations can be formed from a lottery system 2/31 such as EZ2 Lotto?

 If you are playing for the straight method, i.e. where order matters, the number of possible combinations is 961.
 If order matters, it means that, say 12-21 is not the same as 21-12.
 If order of the numbers do not matter, the possible combinations are 496.
 This means, with our example, 12-21 is the same as 21-12.
 To verify the results, in Excel or Google Sheets, use the function =PERMUTATIONA() and =COMBINA() respectively.